St. Swithun's C of E Primary Academy

 We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of pupil with SEN. Other training for teachers and teaching assistants will be organised as and when required.

-The Inclusion Leader attends relevant SEN courses, Family SEN meetings and facilitates focused external and internal training opportunities for all staff.
+The SENCo attends relevant SEN courses, Family SEN meetings and facilitates focused external and internal training opportunities for all staff.

 We recognise the need to train all our staff on SEN issues and we have funding available to support this professional development.
-The Inclusion Lead with the Senior Leadership Team ensure that training opportunities are matched to school development priorities and those identified through the needs of the children and staff.
+The Senior Leadership Team including our SENCo ensure that training opportunities are matched to school development priorities and those identified through the needs of the children and staff.
 Staff have had training on the following recently: